 I have always been determined to achieve my professional goals as a nurse because it is my form of service to my community.
 While in nursing school, there was only one hospital that I wanted to work at, Jackson Memorial Hospital, the most courageous hospital in south Florida.
-They accept cases that no other hospital in the state will accept, from all over south Florida and the Caribbean.
+They accept cases that no other hospital in the state will get, from all over south Florida and the Caribbean.
 It is there that army RNs and MDs train before deployment.
 I prepared myself for the interview.
 I was ready.
-I started out in OB/GYN ER.
-It was extremely fast-paced and exciting but, in time, I wanted more, and my petition to transfer to the ICU was granted.
+I started in OB/GYN ER.
+It was incredibly fast-paced and exciting, but in time, I wanted more, and my petition to transfer to the ICU was granted.
 I was chosen from a field of 27 candidates.
 I went through the critical care internship and finished at the top of the class.
 And here I am to this day.
 Working in the trauma ICU is challenging.
-I find that it can be physically and mentally draining but the thought of saving a life or comforting a family in need makes it all worthwhile.
+I find that it can be physically and mentally draining, but the thought of saving a life or comforting a family in need makes it all worthwhile.
 I have always loved the excitement.
 I constantly struggle to become assigned to the sickest patients in the unit.
 I crave the rush.
-Here in the trauma ICU, I have become mesmerized with the work of the CRNA.
+Here in the trauma ICU, I have become mesmerized by the work of the CRNA.